 We have added more CTE offerings and work-based learning options for our students.
 CCS will offer three sectors of CTE: Digital Media, Humboldt Hydro Farms, and Construction Trades Academy.
-This will provide more work experience, career training, and meaningful hands-on experiences for the students.
+This will provide more work experience, career training, and meaningful handson experiences for the students.
+In a small school setting providing robust CTE programs is a challenge.
+The district is committed to providing these courses and opportunities for our students.
 The Student Services Specialist will work directly with students to provide more job exploration curriculum and opportunities.
 This position will support services to enrolled students during their internships.